Be proud of how well you’re doing.

 Be humble.
 Not everyone needs to know your business.
 Most don’t care, some are glad it’s you, and others are envious of you, yet there are those who truly care about you, just like you care for others.
 Share with those who raise you up, those who pull you down, teach them with massive action and success, whatever you want to be successful in that they underestimate you.

 When you no longer people please, you’ll be able to say no to others without fear of them walking out of your life because you’ll know people like that are not worthy of you.
 Even if you’re just learning the art of saying no, recognising that you can be with someone and feel alone, yet you can be alone and not feel lonely, this takes time and practice.
-Once you start doing things for you, it gets easier.
+Once you start doing things for yourself, it gets easier.

 When know and recognise that any relationship is given and take.
 You’ll happily give to those who are willing to give to you.
 When respect and manners are no longer being served, you now know to leave the table.